jcxplorer/snowfinch/README.md

 Snowfinch is a realtime web analytics application written in Ruby, and using MongoDB.
 It provides everything you need to track and visualize analytics from multiple sites.
-While – at the moment – it may not be as full featured as commercial alternatives, it is free and released under the MIT license.
+While it may not be as full featured as commercial alternatives, it is free and released under the MIT license.

-At the moment, Snowfinch supports: number of pageviews, active visits, and visitors for a site; pageviews and active visitors for a given page; monitoring based on a URI query key-value pair, or based on any given number of referrers (think campaigns or tracking the number of visits from social media sites).
+Currently, Snowfinch supports: tracking of pageviews, active visits, and visitors for a site; pageviews and active visitors for a given page; monitoring based on a URI query key-value pair, or based on any given number of referrers (think campaigns or tracking the number of visits from social media sites).
 It's not much, but this is only the beginning.
-Take a look at the Roadmap section to know what's coming.
+Take a look at the Roadmap section to see what's coming.

 Getting started